AGlass0fMilk/mbed-mcuboot-demo/README.md

 This python package includes several utility scripts for working with binaries and .hex files.

+By default, the demo application and bootloader are built as hex files to support flashing multiple images to different addresses.
+Some targets need to have the latest debug interface firmwares to support this, for example ST-LINK's firmware upgrader can be found [here](https://www.st.com/en/development-tools/stsw-link007.html).
+If your target does not support hex images, a single bin image with everything merged together can be used instead as will be described in [Merging it all together](#Merging-it-all-together) below.

 ### Creating the signing keys and building the bootloader

 This section will only cover steps specific to setting up this project with a signing key pair and signing a main application binary.
 For more advanced use cases and information, such as using alternative signing algorithms to rsa-2048, see the [mcuboot documentation on Image Signing](https://github.com/mcu-tools/mcuboot/blob/master/docs/signed_images.md#image-signing).